 The first signs of coccidiosis are usually soft to runny droppings.
 The droppings may be streaked with blood or black, and by that stage the chicks are usually ruffled and stand around with their eyes closed.
 Treatment is required quickly to save the chicks.

 Coccidiosis in adult chickens has 2 causes:

-  1/ The chooks or birds are reared in cages with no contact with their

-  droppings so no way to contact with coccidiosis eggs to allow the infection

-  which triggers their immune systems.
-If the adults are now moved to floor

-  systems, they will contact lots of coxy eggs and have no ability to fight it

-  off.
-Its like adolescent diseases in unvaccinated adult humans, they are far
+1/ The chooks or birds are reared in cages with no contact with their droppings so no way to contact with coccidiosis eggs to allow the infection which triggers their immune systems.
+If the adults are now moved to floor systems, they will contact lots of coccidiosis eggs and have no ability to fight it off.
+Its like adolescent diseases in unvaccinated adult humans, they are far more serious.

-  more serious.

-  2/ If the immune system is under attack from other diseases, coxy can become

-  rampant, because the immune system no longer controls the disease.
-For this

-  reason, many birds affected by other serious diseases can be mis-diagnosed

-  as coxy but in fact is a secondary infection.
+2/ If the immune system is under attack from other diseases, coxy can become rampant, because the immune system no longer controls the disease.
+For this reason, many birds affected by other serious diseases can be mis-diagnosed as coccidiosis but in fact is a secondary infection.